 The Director of Health shall first issue a warning to a landowner if such landowner's property is in violation of this article.
 Thereafter, if the landowner does not comply (within 30 days), the Director of Health shall issue an order, in writing, to the landowner via certified mail, return receipt requested, to comply with this article by a specified date, not to be more than 30 days after issuance of such order.
 If the landowner does not comply with the order by the specified date, the landowner shall be subject to a civil penalty of not less than $100 nor more than $250 per day for each day the violation persists after the date specified by the Director of Health.

 Penalties shall be made payable to the Town of Ridgefield and shall be deposited with the Town's Tax Collector.

-Any landowner aggrieved by an order issued by the Director of Health may appeal that order to the Commissioner of Public Health not later than three business days after the date of such person's receipt of such order, pursuant to Connecticut General Statutes § 19a-229.
+Any landowner aggrieved by an order of the Director of Health may appeal that order to the Commissioner of Public Health not later than three business days after the date of such person's receipt of such order pursuant to Connecticut General Statutes § 19a-229.